 To cut or not to cut....... as a general rule of thumb, if it looks brown or yellow it is a good idea to cut it. ***Some perennials are evergreen, and so should not be cut!!*** Hellebores, Heuchera and Iberis leap to mind...when in doubt, do not cut.
 Fall cutting down of perennials is mostly a neat and tidy thing.
 Perennials in nature don’t get cut down in fall; however over the winter they would be grazed (think goats who eat everything....).
 In a suburban garden, it will look tidier to be cut.
 Another consideration is how much time you want to spend in spring, as well as bulb placement.
 When I cut I generally leave about 6 inches of stem showing, this helps to remind me in spring of where things are.
 The stems also help collect leaves and then snow.
 Both of which will help your garden winter better.

-I generally not only leave the leaves that fall in the garden there, I actively rake leaves in.
+We generally not only leave the leaves that fall in the garden there, I actively rake leaves in.
 The top down method of perennial pruning can also help add mulch for winter.
 A good snow cover helps more tender perennials winter well.
 Evergreen boughs or leaves can help as well.
-Avoid hay and some straw (which have grass seed).
+Avoid hay and some straw (which have grass seeds) as they attract rodents.

 Generally fall clean-up can start by 3rd week of October, depending very much on killing frost.
 While it is impossible to pull weeds once the ground freezes, it is very easy to cut down plants.
 Generally through September and October I am cutting plants as they turn yellow or brown.

-I find a small tarp to be one of the most useful methods when doing large scale cleanup work.
+We find a small tarp to be one of the most useful methods when doing large scale cleanup work.
 Once full the tarp can be dragged to the compost.
-For small scale I use large pots (they drain if I leave them out for a while) or garbage cans (but garbage cans can quickly become too heavy when weeding).
+For small scale we use large pots (they drain if we leave them out for a while) or garbage cans (but garbage cans can quickly become too heavy when weeding).